itteco/iframely-wordpress/iframely/readme.txt

 = Oh, the Facebook! =

 Yes, Iframely knows the embed codes for Facebook posts, photos and videos.
 However, some of the posts can be private and not accesssible to our parsers.
 For those, we can not convert the URL into embed code.
-Also, Facebook pages and events don't have native embed codes and so Iframely doesn't support these too.
+Also, Facebook events don't have native embed codes and so Iframely doesn't support these too.

 = I thought Iframely would wrap my URL into iframe? =